slayer-os/SlayerOS/README.md

 ---

 ## **License**
-SlayerOS is an experimental project and is licensed under the GPL 3.0 (GNU Public License 3.0) with love <3
+SlayerOS is an experimental project and is licensed under the CCLV1 (Chiyo's Creative License Version 1) with love <3